Tesser3kt/GEVO/3.AB PreIB/logic_and_sets/exams/resit/exam_logic_and_sets.typ

 ][
   #points(10)
   #block(width: 100%)[
     Come up with at *least three* other equivalences on the set of all people.
     Try to estimate the number of equivalence classes they create.
-For the maximum credit there should be one that creates *over 100* of partitions and also one that creates fewer than two.
+For the maximum credit there should be one that creates *over 100* partitions and also one that creates fewer than two.

-    You *can not* use the equivalence from part a).
+    You *may not* use the equivalence from part a).
          ]
 ]